Nogg-aholic/nrpc-cli/README.md

 `@nogg-aholic/nrpc-cli` contains the code generation and CLI tooling for `@nogg-aholic/nrpc`.

-It is a separate package so runtime consumers do not need to install generation dependencies.
+It is maintained as a separate package so runtime consumers do not need to install generation dependencies.

+This package is the generator/tooling side only.
+Runtime behavior stays in `@nogg-aholic/nrpc`.

 ## Install

+For local repository development, use the package from this workspace.

+If you are consuming it as a published package, install it alongside `@nogg-aholic/nrpc`.

 `@nogg-aholic/nrpc-cli` expects `@nogg-aholic/nrpc` alongside it.